Massachusetts music

 A recording of this string quartet performed by The Cremona Quartet was played as part of the Stoughton Reads Together series on the Gardner Museum Art Heist, and presented in the Wales French Room of the Stoughton Public Library,Thursday, April 28, 2011.

-After the program, Roger Hall presented his new DVD collection titled, NEW ENGLAND SAMPLER, which includes the Jones string quartet and other music by E.A.
+After the program, Roger Hall presented his new DVD collection titled, NEW ENGLAND MUSIC SAMPLER, which includes the Jones string quartet and other music by E.A.
 Jones, to Stoughton Library Director, Pat Basler.

 The information on this page was compiled from the following sources by E.A.
 Jones biographer, Roger Hall: